Every marketer today knows the pressure: hit hyper-growth targets while doing more with less.

 4. Bonus tip

-Don’t discount your organization’s partner channels.
-Impact reports that brands that invested in partner marketing grew revenue by 29% per year over the last two years
+Partner channels matter.
+Brands that invested in partner marketing grew revenue 29% annually over the past two years.

-Partnership channels are based on mutual benefit – i.e., you bring me warm accounts, and I bring you some.
+Partnership channels operate on mutual benefit – i.e., you bring me warm accounts, and I bring you some.
 It’s important to make sure that both your sales organization, as well as your partner channel organizations are educated on the following:

-Partnership channels are most successful when they are viewed as mutually beneficial agreements.
+Partnership channels succeed most when you treat them as mutually beneficial agreements.
 Make sure you’re giving them just as many warm accounts with detailed information as you are getting.

 Marketers, here’s where you step in with partnerships.
 You can also hold them accountable to your joint marketing programs (i.e., webinars, live events, digital collateral) as this is one of the unique channels that can yield mutually beneficial goals.

-These can be difficult to attribute to attribution.
-Make sure your CRM is prepared to recognize these programs' impact and that this channel is yielding the ROI you anticipated.
+Attribution for these programs can be challenging.
+Ensure your CRM recognizes these programs' impact and that this channel is yielding the ROI you anticipated.

-During these economic headwinds, it’s important to recognize that your partners continue to see value in the partnership when reduced commissions are on the line.
+During these economic headwinds, it’s important to recognize that your partners continue to see value in the partnership when reduced commissions threaten their income.
 Make it easy for them to work with you by partnering on thought-leadership collateral that is mutually beneficial to both audiences and easily accessible for both.

 {{ cta-2 }}